-One technical device is essential to the startling and sustained visual impact on the part of the viewer of these illustrations, that is the transfer to the drawing sheet of images already printed, a technique Rauschenberg has pioneered and exploited as a draughtsman.
-Transfers are created by moistening areas of the drawing sheet with an immediate solvent for printer's ink -- turpentine or cigarette lighter fluid; the moistened area is then placed face down against a reproduction of a photograph from a magazine or newspaper.
-While moist, this area remains relatively transparent and the verso of the sheet is rubbed with the head of an 768 empty ballpoint pen or with a pencil.
+Ingenuity characterizes Rauschenberg's method of drawing.
+According to Mr. Lieberman, "One technical device is essential to the startling and sustained visual impact of these illustrations, that is the transfer to the drawing sheet of images already printed, a technique Rauschenberg has pioneered and exploited as a draughtsman."

+Transfers are created by moistening areas of the drawing sheet with an immediate solvent for printer's ink -- turpentine or cigarette lighter fluid.
+The moistened area is then placed face down against a reproduction of a photograph from a magazine or newspaper; while moist this area remains relatively transparent and the verso of the printed image is rubbed with the head of an empty ballpoint pen or with a pencil.
 The transferred image lifts the ink with which the reproduction was printed and appears in reverse on the recto of the drawing.
 This technique gives the illusion of collage, and each drawing combines several transfers.